binary-manu/arch-ansible/README.md

 partitioning flow in order to generated the `fstab` corresponding to the partitions used during the installation.

+When invoked, a `chroot` variable must be specified, to indicate where the root partition (and other partitions under it) is mounted.

 #### hostname

 Flags: `[-s]`